 I built a stem bolt mounted decaleur and four custom racks for this bike: A pretty cool simple rear rack with the exception of the mounting point being on the hard mount studs for the Mafac brakes.
 A front handlebar bag rack, and a matching pair of detachable lowrider racks (not pictured).

-The handlelbar bag rack has a built in light mount, and is designed to mount to the front brake hard mount studs using special double sided bolts.
-Yes we sell the double sided bolts in our Shop Section.
+The handlebar bag rack has a built in light mount, and is designed to mount to the front brake studs using special double sided bolts.
+Yes we sell the double sided bolts in our Shop Section and in store.